HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 		- *Blueprint ID*, *Blueprint Method*, *Caller*, *Nano Contract ID* (if applicable), *Action List*, and *Argument List*.
 	- Include detailed information for each *Action List* item:
 		- *Type*, *Token* and *Data*.
         - Include detailed information for *Data*:
             - *Amount*, *Address*
 	- Include detailed information for each *Argument List* item:
 		- *Type* and *Value*
 	- Provide clear options for user approval or rejection of the transaction.
-	- [Suggestion] Upon tapping the text "Tap for action", enable the action buttons to show up
+	- [Suggestion] Upon tapping the text "Tap for action", enable the action buttons to show up.
 	- Upon tapping *Approve*, initiate the processing with appropriate loading feedback.

 - **Visibility Conditions**: